publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stE/ptII/ch1201/m__us_usc_t10_s12001.md

 >         (1)

->             (A) The Secretary of Defense, acting through the Assistant Secretary of Defense for Reserve Affairs, shall conduct a study of the benefits of a longer training program for certain units of the reserve components and shall conduct a test of such a program.
+>             (A) The Secretary of Defense, acting through the Assistant Secretary of Defense for Reserve Affairs \[now Assistant Secretary of Defense for Manpower and Reserve Affairs\], shall conduct a study of the benefits of a longer training program for certain units of the reserve components and shall conduct a test of such a program.
 The test program should begin at the earliest realistic date.

 >             “(B) In developing training programs for the reserve components, the Secretary shall give increased attention to innovative training technologies, techniques, and schedules that recognize the limitations on time and the geographic dispersion of the reserve components.